The Best Free VPNs for Android 2026

 View More

-Proton VPN and PrivadoVPN are two of the best free VPNs you can get for your Android device.
-They're both from trusted companies that have strong policies in place to protect your data, including no log policies and audits.
+Proton VPN and PrivadoVPN are two of the best free VPNs for Android.
+Both come from trusted companies with audited no-logs policies and strong privacy practices.

-Proton VPN is the best option overall thanks to its unlimited data caps, generous free server count, and high speeds.
-Though PrivadoVPN does limit you to 10 GB of data a month, you'll get access to a wider range of countries to connect to, giving you greater flexibility.
+Proton VPN is the best overall pick thanks to its unlimited data, generous free server count, and fast speeds.
+PrivadoVPN limits you to 10 GB per month, but gives you access to a wider range of countries, so it's worth considering if location flexibility matters to you.

 In this article